 More recently, Michigan and Illinois have joined the market as new adult-users and first recreational cannabis markets in the Midwest.
 Florida, Maryland, Oklahoma, and Pennsylvania are booming in medical cannabis sales, with higher than expected sales in Oklahoma, which show optimistic projections.

-The revenue increase this industry has seen since legalization is hard to compare to its black market days.
+The revenue and business opportunities have increased this industry since legalization is hard to compare to its black market days.
 It is challenging to keep a record of any black market industries.
 The legalization of hemp and recreational marijuana made it easier to track cannabis’ revenue.

 When Washington, Oregon, and Colorado legalized cannabis for adults, a 26 percent jump was seen in sales from 2015 to 2016 alone.
 Michigan sold $3.1 million in its first two weeks of legalization.
 The very few licensed shops that existed at the time saw its shelves cleared out.